DavidTJGriffin/HTML-CSS-Git-Challenge--Code-Refactor/README.md

 # <Your-Project-Title>
 ## Description
-- The motivation behind creating this project was refactor code to meet accessibility standards, improve code-readability, and consolidate code.
+- The motivation behind creating this project was to refactor code to meet accessibility standards, improve code-readability, and consolidate code.

-- This website was built to create an example of code that meets accessibility standards by adding alt attributes to images, using semantic html elements to improve the code-readability , and consolidating css rules to use less lines of code from using well-defined selectors.
+- This website was built to create an example of code that meets accessibility standards by adding alt attributes to images, using semantic html elements to improve the code-readability, and consolidating css rules to use less lines of code from using well-defined selectors.

 - This project solved the problem of a website with unorganized code by organizing the code by creating alt attributes to images, organizational-comments within the code, semantic html elements, and consolidated css rules.